koii-network/docs/develop/microservices-and-tasks/task-development-guide/k2-task-template/k2-task-template.md

 ## Build

-Before deploying a task, you'll need to build it into a single file executable by running `yarn webpack`
+Before deploying a task, you'll need to build it into a single file executable by running `yarn webpack`.

 ## Deploy your bundle